sitrucp/canada_immigration_data/README.md

 2) International Mobility Program (IMP)
 3) Humanitarian & Compassionate (H&C) work permit data

 The current scope here focuses on extraction and processing only.

-In the future analysis and visualization tools will be provided.
+The PDF file `power_bi_report.pdf` contains tables and charts created using this data.

 ## Data Sources